Install#

 To ensure your environment is correctly set up, run the test suite:

-Now that you’re set up, review our implementation guidelines and start coding!
+Now that you’re set up, you may return to writing your first pull request and start coding!